KRakeesh04/s1/src/content/docs/electrical-fundamentals/10-introduction-to-waves.md

 - $=0$ - the wave is the **reference**
 - $\lt{0}$ - the wave is said to be **lagging** by $\phi$

-Sinusoidal voltages are be easily generated using rotating machines.
+Sinusoidal voltages can be easily generated using rotating machines.

 ## Complex Waveforms